 Serving Traditions

-Tradition dictates that when serving galette des rois, the entire cake should be divided such that each guest receives a slice, plus an extra, symbolic slice for any unexpected visitor, or poor person, that should pass by.
+Tradition dictates that when serving galette des rois, the entire cake should be divided such that each guest receives a slice, plus an extra, symbolic slice for any unexpected visitor or poor person, that should pass by.
 In this way, everyone has the opportunity to “tirer les rois,” – or “draw the kings” – from the cake.

 The “king” is represented by the fève, once a fava bean, now a porcelain or plastic figurine, hidden inside the cake.
-The person who discovers the fève in their serving is declared le roi (the king) or la reine (the queen) and gets to wear the golden paper couronne (crown) that comes with cake.
+The person who discovers the fève in their serving is declared le roi (the king) or la reine (the queen) and gets to wear the golden paper couronne (crown) that comes with the cake.
 In some families, le roi or la reine gets to choose a royal counterpart and is tapped to buy the next galette des rois.

-Kids and adults alike can get surprisingly enthusiastic about the winning of the fève – many people collect them – and playful accusations of cheating might occur.
-To avoid this, it is traditional during the slicing of the galette to have the youngest child at the gathering slip underneath the table to call out the name of the person to receive each slice so the server can’t be accused of playing favorites!
+Kids and adults alike can get surprisingly enthusiastic about winning the fève – many people collect them – and playful accusations of cheating might occur.
+To avoid this, it is traditional during the slicing of the galette to have the youngest child at the gathering slip underneath the table to call out the name of the person to receive each slice so the server can’t be accused of playing favourites!

 The Modern Take